-Configuring your Installation
+Configuring Your Installation

 There are two possible configurations, one if you have access to the fuse box for your home or office (preferred), and the other if you do not.
-(A fuse box is also known as the circuit breaker box or electrical service panel - it is the enclosure where the fuses / circuit breakers reside).
+(A fuse box is also known as the circuit breaker cabinet or electrical service panel - it is the enclosure where the fuses / circuit breakers reside).
 If you have access to the fuse box, that is the preferred configuration.

 1) If you have access to the fuse box (preferred):